chadley-therat/lancefoust/_posts/PorkRagu.md

 Remember, these values are just estimates and can vary depending on the specific ingredients you use.

 And there you have it, folks!
 My slow-cooked pork ragu with fresh pasta.
 It's a labor of love, but the result is a meal that's both comforting and deeply satisfying.
-Whether you're a former yakuza turned house husband or just someone who loves good food, I hope you'll give this recipe a try.
+Whether you're a former democrat turned house husband or just someone who loves good food, I hope you'll give this recipe a try.
 Enjoy!

 That's all for today.
-Stay tuned for more recipes and tips from the Way of the House Husband's kitchen.
+Stay tuned for more recipes and tips from the Chadley Therat, a House Husband's kitchen.